ksk-S/ModellingHallucinations/README.md

 ## Licenses
 Note that the code in this repository is licensed under MIT License, but, the pre-trained models used by the code have their own licenses.
 Please carefully check them before use.
 * The [image generator networks](https://arxiv.org/abs/1602.02644) (in [nets/upconv/](nets/upconv)) are for non-commercial use only.
 See their [page](http://lmb.informatik.uni-freiburg.de/resources/software.php) for more.
-* See the licenses of the models that you visualize (e.g. [DeepScene CNN](https://people.csail.mit.edu/khosla/papers/iclr2015_zhou.pdf)) before use.

 ## References